Contact SalesLog in

 Treating the p-value as synonymous with effect size or importance is a common misconception.
 This blurs the line between statistical significance and practical significance.

-A small p-value indicates the observed result is unlikely due to random chance.
-However, it does not convey the effect's magnitude.
+A small p-value indicates that it is unlikely that the observed result is due to random chance.
+However, it does not convey the effect’s magnitude.
 Additionally, it does not reflect the practical relevance of that effect.

 For instance, even tiny deviations from the null hypothesis may yield statistically significant p-values in large datasets despite being practically insignificant.
-Also, if an experiment yields significant differences multiple times, it’s likely to observe nonsignificant results sometimes because this is based on probability.
+Also, if an experiment yields significant differences multiple times, it is likely that it will yield non-significant results sometimes because this is based on probability.

 Conversely, a large p-value doesn’t necessarily imply that the observed effect is trivial.
 Instead, it suggests that the data do not provide convincing evidence against the null hypothesis.

-To accurately assess the practical importance of findings, it's essential to complement p-values with measures of effect size.
+To accurately assess the practical importance of findings, it is essential to complement p-values with measures of effect size.
 Effect size quantifies the magnitude of the observed effect.
-It helps researchers contextualize results within the broader scope of the research question or application.
+It helps researchers contextualise results within the broader scope of the research question or application.

 This distinction ensures that statistical significance aligns with meaningful real-world implications.
 It guides informed decision-making and interpretation of research outcomes.

-Suppose you find a statistically significant improvement in test scores among students taught with a new method.
-This improvement is compared to those taught using the traditional method.
+Let's suppose that you find a statistically significant improvement in test scores among students taught using a new method and you compare this improvement to those taught using the traditional method.

-You should avoid overinterpreting the results.
-Instead, consider factors such as the size of the effect.
+In this case, you should avoid overinterpreting the results and, instead, consider factors such as the size of the effect.
 Is the score improvement substantial enough to justify implementing the new teaching method on a large scale?
 Would this finding be replicated in other studies with similar conditions?
-Are there other factors, such as cost, that need to be considered?
+Are there any other factors, such as cost, that need to be considered?

 Regardless of their significance, all p-values for all variables in a study should be included.
 This provides a comprehensive picture of the analysis.
 It enables readers to assess the robustness of the findings.

-Interpreting small p-values requires caution.
+Caution is required when interpreting small p-values.
 They can sometimes be misleading indicators of the significance of observed effects.

-Recognizing that small p-values can arise from genuine effects and large sample sizes is crucial.
-Large sample sizes increase the statistical power to detect trivial deviations from the null hypothesis.
+It’s crucial to recognise that small p-values may arise owing to genuine effects and large sample sizes.
+The use of large sample sizes increases the statistical power to detect trivial deviations from the null hypothesis.

 Therefore, small p-values in studies with large sample sizes may not necessarily reflect meaningful or practically significant effects.